-Scope's quantitative analysis is based on the portfolio dated 31 December 2020and the prospectus provided by Morgan Stanley (the arranger).
+Scope's quantitative analysis is based on the preliminary portfolio dated 31 October 2020 and subsequent updates provided by Morgan Stanley (the arranger).
 Scope's Structured Finance Ratings constitute an opinion about relative credit risks and reflect the expected loss associated with the payments contractually promised by an instrument on particular payment date or by its legal maturity.
-See Scope's website for the SF Rating Definitions.
+See Scope's website for the SF Rating Definitions